rugbyprof/2143-Object-Oriented-Programming/Assignments/Exam_02/README.md

 ### 12. Final Practice Challenges

-1. Rewrite the snippet below so that the Kid can access his dad’s private stash of alcohol.
-(Ensuring alcohol remains private.)
-2. Rewrite the Character class so that the print method in Character must be implemented in both sub-classes (Wizard and Warrior).
+1. Rewrite the Character class so that the print method in Character must be implemented in both sub-classes (Wizard and Warrior).
-3. What keyword must a method have to ensure that run time polymorphism can happen?
+2. What keyword must a method have to ensure that run time polymorphism can happen?
-4. Know these words: class definition, instance, instantiated, object and state.
+3. Know these words: class definition, instance, instantiated, object and state.
-5. Explain or demonstrate how multiple inheritance might lead to the “diamond problem.”
+4. Explain or demonstrate how multiple inheritance might lead to the “diamond problem.”
-6. Fix the diamond problem using either virtual inheritance or a suitable alternative.
+5. Fix the diamond problem using either virtual inheritance or a suitable alternative.

 ⸻